philzook58/philzook58.github.io/_posts/2020-04-13-computational-category-theory-in-python-ii-numpy-for-finvect.markdown

 Vector subspaces can be described as the range of the matrix or the nullspace of a matrix.
-These representations are dual to each other in some sense. $latex RN=0$.
+These representations are dual to each other in some sense. $ RN=0$.
 Converting from one representation to the other is a nontrivial operation.